-Amidst Growing Enrollment Rates, Texas A&M University Deploys Qless Queue Management
+Amidst Growing Enrollment Rates, Texas A&M University Deploys Qless Queuing Software

-With hours-long waits causing frustration, the Money Education Center found a queue management solution designed for higher education.
+With hours-long waits causing frustration, the Money Education Center found a queuing software solution designed for higher education.

-One of the biggest challenges and opportunities for Texas A&M are their increasingly high enrollment rates.
+One of the biggest challenges and opportunities for Texas A&M is the school's high enrollment rates.
 Over the last decade, enrollment has skyrocketed — reflecting trust in the institution.
-Unfortunately, it has also caused problems for departments that are slow to upgrade and digitize, as they have experienced problems handling the modern workload.
+But, unfortunately, it has also caused problems for departments that are slow to upgrade and digitize, as they have experienced problems handling the modern workload.